Historical recurrence

-Historical recurrence is an idea in the study of history that history repeats itself.
-The concept of historical recurrence has been applied to various levels of human history, from the rise and fall of empires to patterns in the history of a given polity, or to any two specific events which bear a striking similarity.
+Historical recurrence is the concept that, in the study of history, similar events are sometimes found to re-occur.
+The concept has been applied to various levels of human history, from the rise and fall of empires, to patterns in the history of a given polity, to any two specific events which bear a striking similarity.

-In his book The Idea of Historical Recurrence in Western Thought, G. W. Trompf traces historically recurring patterns of political thought and behavior in the West since antiquity.
+In his 1979 book The Idea of Historical Recurrence in Western Thought, G. W. Trompf traces historically recurring patterns of political thought and behavior in the West since antiquity.